AAKASHEE/AAKASHEEE/README.md

 # AAKASHEEE
-This is my first repostory.
+This is my first repository.
 <br>
 Author-AAKASHE